nomemory/neat-matrix-library/README.md

 * `nml_mat *nml_mat_fromfilef(FILE *f)`
   * Creates a matrix from am already opened stream `f`.
 Does not automatically close the stream (`FILE`).

-The matrix data should come in the following format:
+In the file, the matrix has the following format:

 ```
 4 5